bump-sh/docs/src/_help/mcp-servers/secrets-and-config.md

 ## Per-user config

-Per-user config lets each end-user supply their own values when they connect to your MCP server.
-The values are passed as HTTP headers prefixed with `Config-`, never stored on Bump.sh, and resolved in workflows through `$current_user.<name>`.
+Per-user config lets each end-user supply their own values when they interact with your MCP server.
+The values are passed as HTTP headers prefixed with `Config-`, never stored on Bump.sh, and resolved in workflows through `$config.<name>`.

 Typical use cases: